Calvin Mac-Intosch: Cambuur

 He signed a one-year contract with Eredivisie (first tier) club Cambuur in May 2014.
-He made 23 appearances throughout the 2014–15 campaign as the "Yellow-Blues" posted a 12th-place finish, and he signed a new one-year contract in March 2015.
+He made 23 appearances throughout the 2014–15 campaign as the "Yellow-Blues" posted a 12th-place finish.
+He signed a new one-year contract in March 2015.
 He missed four months of the 2015–16 season with a knee injury picked up in early November, and underwent surgery to correct the problem.
 He played 15 games throughout the season, and scored twice; once in a 2–2 draw with De Graafschap and the other in a 6–2 defeat at PSV Eindhoven.
 Cambuur were relegated in last place, and Mac-Intosch was released at the end of the season.

 Port Vale

 In July 2016, Mac-Intosch signed a two-year contract with English League One club Port Vale.
-He started two of the club's opening three games of the 2016–17 season, but then went seven weeks without a game, and after being booked whilst the "Valiants" conceded two early goals he was substituted just 28 minutes into a 2–2 draw with Oxford United at Vale Park on 22 October.
-He started just three league games despite being named in the matchday squad 22 times as the form of Nathan Smith and Remie Streete left him with limited first team opportunities, and he left the club by mutual consent in January 2017 shortly after Michael Brown succeeded Bruno Ribeiro as manager.
+He started two of the club's opening three games of the 2016–17 season but then went seven weeks without a game, and after being booked whilst the "Valiants" conceded two early goals he was substituted just 28 minutes into a 2–2 draw with Oxford United at Vale Park on 22 October.
+He started just three league games despite being named in the matchday squad 22 times as the form of Nathan Smith and Remie Streete left him with limited first-team opportunities, and he left the club by mutual consent in January 2017 shortly after Michael Brown succeeded Bruno Ribeiro as manager.

 Almere City

-Mac-Intosch returned to the Eerste Divisie following his spell in England and signed a one-and-half year contract with Jack de Gier's Almere City in January 2017.
+Mac-Intosch returned to the Eerste Divisie following his spell in England and signed a one-and-a-half-year contract with Jack de Gier's Almere City in January 2017.
 He scored three goals in 13 games to help the "Sheepheads" qualify for the play-offs at the end of the 2016–17 season.
-However they exited the play-offs at the first round following a 6–2 aggregate defeat to Helmond Sport.
-City's aim for the 2017–18 season was to again reach the play-offs.
+However, they exited the play-offs at the first round following a 6–2 aggregate defeat to Helmond Sport.
+City's aim for the 2017–18 season was to reach the play-offs again.
 They succeeded in their aim but manager still stated he was not satisfied with the defence and de Gier did not extend his contract at the club.